timlrx/rehype-prism-plus/README.md

 To style the language tokens, you can just copy them from any prismjs compatible ones.
 Here's a list of [themes](https://github.com/PrismJS/prism-themes).

-Note that you might have to style the code block yourself as the package does not include a `language-*` class for `pre` blocks.

 In addition, the following styles should be added for line highlighting and line numbers to work correctly:

 ```css